 Cal-TASH Annual Awards

-Bill Rosenberg Memorial Award is given to a person who shows leadership in promoting the inclusion of persons with severe disabilities in employment, community, and/or home environments.
+Bill Rosenberg Memorial Award is given to a person who shows leadership in promoting the inclusion of persons with extensive support needs in employment, community, and/or home environments.

-June Downing Memorial Outstanding Educator Award is given to an educator who demonstrates leadership in promoting and facilitating inclusive options for students with severe disabilities (preschool age through 21 years) in collaboration with families, general and special educators, support staff, and other members of the education team.
+June Downing Memorial Outstanding Educator Award is given to an educator who demonstrates leadership in promoting and facilitating inclusive options for students with extensive support needs (early childhood through 21 years) in collaboration with families, general and special educators, support staff, and other members of the education team.

-Robert Gaylord-Ross Memorial Award is given to an outstanding scholar involved in conducting and disseminating research and in providing teacher training at the university level in the area of services and support for individuals with severe disabilities.
+Robert Gaylord-Ross Memorial Award is given to an outstanding scholar involved in conducting and disseminating research and in providing teacher training at the university level in the area of services and support for individuals with extensive support needs.

 Mary Falvey Outstanding Young Person Award is given to a young person (under 21 years of age) who shows the values of Cal-TASH through his/her service or participation in activities promoting inclusion for all people.